-The Development Trends series highlights areas where investment is occurring around transit lines (within TOD Walksheds) to show how transit can tie together housing, jobs, shopping, and more.
+The Development Trends series highlights areas where investment is occurring around transit lines to show how transit can tie together housing, jobs, shopping, and more.

 The Development Trends reports are annual reports that identify projects that add more than $1 million in building value over a one-year period along the 22 TOD corridors in Cuyahoga County.
 These reports serve to show trends in TOD investment in Cuyahoga County.